The1stMartian/Human-Variant-Classifier/ReadMe.md

 General procedure: <br>
 - Input is one variant's information - CHROM, POS, REF, ALT<br>
-- Output A: If the variant is known, all information for that variant is reported along with the known effect.
+- Output A: If the variant is known, all information for that variant is reported along with ClinVar's Clinical Significance data.
-- Outupt B: If the variant is not known, the app will make mulitple calculations to populate the data fields needed for effect prediction by the small model, then report "Likely Benign" or "Likely Pathogenic".
+- Outupt B: If the variant is not known, the app will use VEP to make mulitple calculations about the mutation such as the effect on splicing (with SpliceAI), if the mutation is a transition/transversion, indel, or SNP, etc. This will populate the data fields needed for effect prediction by the small/general/low-res model which will report "Likely Benign" or "Likely Pathogenic".

 Current draft of my Plotly dashboard :)<br><br>
 ![Python Dashboard](./media/dash.jpg)